-Tilting at the quattro
+Talbot Horizon Group B: Tilting at the Quattro

 Following the creation of the Talbot marque out of the remanants Chrysler Europe in 1979, parent company PSA decided that the new brand needed a high-publicity boost to its image.
 The result was a two-tier venture into motor sport.
-In Formula One, PSA became the Ligier team’s title sponsor, rebranding it as Talbot, while using tuneful (if rather elderly) Matra V12 engines in place of the Ford Cosworth DFVs that Ligier had previously campaigned with.
+In Formula 1, PSA became the Ligier team’s title sponsor, rebranding it as Talbot, while using tuneful (if rather elderly) V12 engines in place of the Ford Cosworth DFVs that Ligier had previously campaigned with.

-However, the Sunbeam was not planned to remain in production after 1981, and following the introduction of the mid-engined Renault 5 Turbo, Talbot knew it needed to work on a similarly spectacular car.
+However, the Sunbeam was not planned to remain in production after 1981 and, following the introduction of the mid-engined Renault 5 Turbo, Talbot knew it needed to work on a similarly spectacular car.

-In 1981, Audi exploded onto the rally scene with its Quattro, and immediately, all competing rally teams realised that they would need four wheel drive in order to remain competitive in the future.
-Peugeot took over the project, and by 1984, it had produced the mid-engined, four wheel drive 205 T16 as a riposte to the quattro…
+In 1981, Audi exploded onto the rally scene with its Quattro and all competing rally teams immediately realised that they would need four-wheel drive in order to remain competitive in the future.
+Peugeot took over the project and, by 1984, it had produced the mid-engined, four-wheel-drive 205 T16 as a riposte to the Quattro.

-Talbot’s rallying efforts were banished to history.
+Talbot’s rallying efforts were banished to history…

 With thanks to Declan Berridge for the pictures and information.